-"By the present bill nothing was required but the establishment of the identity of the individual claimed.
+"By the present bill nothing was required but the certablishment of the identity of the individual claimed.
 He entertained some doubt whether the difficulty of establishing identity was great; but was it fitting that the fugitive should have no other protection against apprehension than the production or nonproduction of the mandat d'arrêt, which, in point of fact, was no protection at all?
-He doubted whether Parliament would give its approbation and sanction to that provision of the bill which required nothing but the French letter of accusation to warrant the approbation of the alleged grinning." apprehension of the alleged criminal."
+He doubted whether Parliament would give its approbation and sanction to that provision of the bill which required nothing but the French letter of accusation to warrant the apprehension of the alloged criminal."